So you finish your pump bottle of liquid soap what do you do with it?

 It took about ten minutes of clicking through pages to find the location of one of their drop off pounts.
 The drop off point is effectively the start of the recycling process… Oh joy its 27 miles away in Colchester!
 Thats a gallon on fuel, an hour and a bits worth of driving, and car parking costs to recycle one pouch…

-It ends up in the bin knowing where we live all general waste is incinerated for electricity production.
+It ends up in the general waste bin knowing all general waste is either incinerated for electricity production or landfilled.

 And thats where this great plastic confidence trick kicks in..

-Are we reducing plastic waste using these pouches?
+Are we reducing plastic waste using these pouches and recycled packaging?
 Yes of course.

 Are we still guilty of putting plastic into the waste stream?
 Of course, and this plastic cannot generally be recycled so effectively whilst less waste by volume, it is more damaging waste we are leaving behind.